Huda-sh/fire-station/README.md

 ```
 <br>

-> _I
+> _Using numeric values for the level enum improves efficiency.
+I
 made the level enum has numeric values to make the code to resolve which employee should handle the call more performant, this way I can get the free employees ordered by their level, makes resolving the suitable employee to take the call be achieved through only one database call._

-## How to run the project 🚀
+## Running the Project 🚀
-assuming you already have the php environment setup, including Xammp and Composer:

-first clone the project
+### Prerequisites

+PHP environment with Xampp and Composer installed

+### Steps
+1. Clone the Project:
 ```shell
 git clone https://github.com/Huda-sh/fire-station.git
 ```

-navigate to the project root directory:
+2. Navigate to Project Directory:
 ```shell
 cd fire-station
 ```

-install the dependencies:
+3. Install Dependencies:
 ```shell
 composer install
 ```

-run the database migrations:
+4. Run Database Migrations:
 ```shell
 php artisan migrate
 ```

-### Running the test 🧪
+### Testing 🧪
-to run the supplied tests for the project, in the root directory of the project run the following command:
+To run the provided unit tests:
 ```shell
 ./vendor/bin/phpunit --testdox
 ```

 ### Starting the project

-_I have supplied a json file at the root of the project that contains the data of the employees, feel free to change the data in the file but without changing the json structure._
+_A sample JSON file containing employee data is included in the project root.
+You can modify the data within the file **(without changing the JSON structure).**_

-there are two commands to use when running the project:

-1. one for dispatching new calls every second
+The project provides two commands:

+1. **Dispatch Calls (every second):**
 ```shell
 php artisan call:dispatch
 ```
-2. another one for displaying the simulation and the updates:
+2. **Simulate and Display Updates:**
 ```shell
 php artisan call:simulate
 ```
-I recommend to open both commands in separate windows to have a more clear experience.
+**Recommendation:** Run both commands in separate terminal windows for a clearer experience.